Every noncompact surface is a leaf of a minimal foliation: Open questions

 \begin{quest} Does there exist a minimal codimension one hyperbolic foliation on a closed $3$-manifold such that every noncompact orientable surface is homeomorphic to a leaf of that foliation? \end{quest}

-The last question is related to the case where the foliation is induced by the suspension of a group action.
-In our examples, when $O$ is a hyperbolic surface, the euler class is always even but this could be an artifact from our method of construction.
-Recall also that for maximal Euler class, leaves of minimal foliations must be planes or cylinders \cite[Th\'eor\'eme 3]{Ghys2}.
-So it is a natural question if there exists more obstructions for reach leaf topology depending on the euler class.
+The last question is related to the case where the foliation is given by the suspension of a group action.
+In our examples, when $O$ is a hyperbolic surface, the Euler number is always even but this could be an artifact from our method of construction.
+Recall also that, when the Euler number is maximal, the leaves of minimal foliations must be planes or cylinders \cite[Th\'eor\'eme 3]{Ghys2}.
+So it is a natural question if there exist more obstructions for rich leaf topology depending on the Euler number of the ambient Seifert manifold.

 \begin{quest} Let $\Sigma$ be a closed surface of genus $g\geq 2$ and let $0\leq n <\chi(\Sigma)$.
-Can every noncompact oriented surface $S$ be homeomorphic to a leaf of a foliation given by a suspension of an action $\rho_S:\pi_1(\Sigma)\to\Homeo_+(S^1)$ with $|\eu(\rho_S)| = n$?
+Can every noncompact oriented surface $S$ be homeomorphic to a leaf of a foliation given by a suspension of an action $\rho_S: \pi_1(\Sigma)\to\Homeo_+(S^1)$ with $|\eu(\rho_S)| = n$?
 If true, what topologies can coexist in the same foliation? \end{quest}